sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 Where:
 - `_` is a wildcard that matches any other value.

 But this is a useless example, right?
-Who would want to check if a value is 1 or 2 using a pattern matching implementation?
+Who would want to check if a value is 1 or 2 using a pattern-matching implementation?
 Too much hustle, which can be simplified using a conditional construct.

 That is correct.
 However, pattern matching is clearly not restricted to comparing integer numbers as we just did.
 In fact, this construct is much more powerful.

-Since pattern matching can be used to deconstruct types, we can use it to check if a given class is a subclass of another class, by trying to feed an animal, only if it's a dog:
+Since pattern matching can be used to deconstruct types, we can use it to check if a given class is a subclass of another class by trying to feed an animal, only if it's a dog:

 ##### **Code**
 ```Scala